bbchallenge/bbchallenge/src/routes/contribute.md

 It is most likely that some machine will be needed to be decided by hand.
 For instance, see <a href="https://github.com/danbriggs/Turing">Dan Briggs' github</a> about <a href="/story#skelets-43-undecided-machines" rel="external">Skelet's machines</a>.

-We collect these individual proofs on the [forum](#).
-Please create a new post for each proof indicating in the title the ID in the <a href="/method#seed-database" rel="external">seed database</a> of the machine that you are deciding.
+We collect these individual proofs on the [forum](https://discuss.bbchallenge.org/c/individual-machines/7).
+Please create a new post in [this category](https://discuss.bbchallenge.org/c/individual-machines/7) for each proof indicating in the title the ID in the <a href="/method#seed-database" rel="external">seed database</a> of the machine that you are deciding.

 <a id="reproduce-results"></a>